SanderVocke/shoopdaloop/README.md

 # Status

-ShoopDaLoop works, but not nearly all of its intended functionality is finished yet (see below).
-GUI elements relating to these features may already be there but not working yet.
+ShoopDaLoop is in early development.
+The basics work but not nearly all of its intended functionality is finished yet (see below), and there are bugs.
-This is in early development.
-It has not been used for on-stage performing and probably shouldn't until after doing some serious testing.
+As such, it obviously has not been used for on-stage performing and definitely shouldn't until after doing some serious testing.
-I am not a performing musician, so for me rigorous testing does not have priority, but I do aim to accomodate and add automated testing.
+Note however that having automated testing with high coverage is among the project goals.

 # Roadmap